samizdatco/ms2-2019/students/kiril/interview.md

 (6) How do you think travel affects them overall?

 You know that's a good question.
 I'm always impressed by the athletes: They rarely talk about travel or fatigue or jet lag.
 They are consummate professionals.
-When you do here about it, it's because of outstanding circumstances: Delayed flights, missed connections, lost baggage or falling ill due to... well, being human.
+When you do hear about it, it's because of outstanding circumstances: Delayed flights, missed connections, lost baggage or falling ill due to... well, being human.
 But they are always very attentive to their schedules, their bodies and how they can best perform on the court itself.